CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/10-building-relationships-ii.md

 5. As we have done previously, let's just create hard-coded objects to return.
     - You'll want to create a `Category` object and nest a few `Post` objects within the `posts` field.
+    - Be sure to set each post's categories to null (i.e., `post.setCategories(null)`).
+Otherwise, you may end up with **INFINITE RECURSION** in your response
+    - TEST with Swagger or Postman!!!

 ---